How the Delulu Trend Took Over the Internet & Why We Love It

 TikTok creators showcase the “delulu” trend with funny, over-the-top scenarios that blend fantasy and reality.
 Image by Dailyo

-The term delulu is slang derived from “delusional,” often used online to describe someone indulging in unrealistic or overly idealistic beliefs or fantasies.
-It’s typically used to gently mock people who hold out-of-touch expectations, especially around relationships, celebrity fandom, or unrealistic expectations, while maintaining a playful tone rather than a harsh one.
+The term delulu is slang derived from ‘delusional.’
+It’s often used online to describe someone indulging in unrealistic or overly idealistic beliefs or fantasies.
+It’s typically used to gently mock people with out-of-touch expectations, especially around relationships, celebrity fandom, or unrealistic goals, all while keeping a playful tone instead of a harsh one.

-The word traces back to the K-Pop fan community, where it was initially used to poke fun at fans’ wild theories or imagined romantic connections with idols.
-Since around 2022, the delulu trend has moved beyond fandom culture, evolving into a broader Gen Z expression for lighthearted self-delusion or optimistic daydreaming, especially on platforms like TikTok and Instagram.
+The word originated in the K-pop fan community, where it mocked fans’ wild theories or imagined romantic connections with idols.
+Since 2022, the delulu trend has moved beyond fandom culture, becoming a Gen Z expression for lighthearted self-delusion or optimistic daydreaming, especially on TikTok and Instagram.

 How Did the Delulu Trend Take Over Social Media?